 Do you worry about staying warm when the temperatures dip?
 When most people think of health hazards, they think of warm weather dangers like heat stroke and dehydration.
 But the truth is, cold weather can be just as dangerous.
 In fact, according to the National Center for Health Statistics, more than twice as many people die from hypothermia each year than from heat exposure.
-So staying warm is a must if you live in a cold rural area.
+So staying warm is necessary if you live in a cold rural area.

 You quickly learn a few things when it is that cold.